eth-easl/pecan-experiments/experiments/pecan/README.md

 ### Reference Results and Variability

 This experiment runs Cachew's AutoScaling and Pecan's AutoOrder & AutoPlacement policices.
 Both AutoScaling & AutoPlacement rely on (somewhat noisy) runtime metrics.
 The permormance is also impacted by the current load in Google Cloud.
-Hence it is expected to observe some variability in the exact costs of Cachew and Pecan, in particular the remote worker costs.
+Hence it is expected to observe some variability in the exact costs of Cachew and Pecan, especially in the ResNet experiment which uses many workers.

 **The key result here is that Pecan incurrs a significantly lower cost than collocated or Cachew setups.**